Welcome to today's edition of the Rush 24-7 podcast.

 Don't be surprised if that is the intent.

-But intensely the last two or three weeks, he has been bragging about the TARP bailout and how successful it's been, and how it staved off a worldwide financial collapse, and how it staved off a domestic financial collapse.
+Obama has, in the last two to three weeks, especially, but actually longer than that, but intensely the last two or three weeks, he has been bragging about the TARP bailout and how successful it's been and how it staved off a worldwide financial collapse and how it staved off a domestic financial collapse.

 And even last year, he was running around saying that, you know, McCain didn't do anything here.

-I encourage Paulson to do this.
+I encouraged Paulson to do this.

-McCain, he didn't do any.
+McCain, he didn't do anything.

 He wants ownership of TARP.

-The watchdog charged with this is the bailout, this is a policeman, the bailout cop.
+The watchdog charged with, this is the bailout, this is a policeman, the bailout cop.

-The watchdog charged with monitoring the government's 700 billion bailout unleashed one of his harshest criticisms of the program to date, questioning its overall effectiveness.
+The watchdog charged with monitoring the government's $700 billion bailout unleashed one of his harshest criticisms of the program to date, questioning its overall effectiveness.

-In his latest quarterly report to Congress, the special inspector general Neil Borofsky said that the troubled asset relief program, TARP, has failed to boost bank lending, as well as halt the spread of foreclosures.
+In his latest quarterly report to Congress, the Special Inspector General Neil Borofsky said that the troubled asset relief program, TARP, has failed to boost bank lending as well as halt the spread of foreclosures, two key aims of the sprawling program.

 In fact, unemployment really kicked into gear after the November elections.